Pune: Two arrested for issuing fake Covid RT-PCR reports

-Pune City Police arrested two persons for allegedly issuing fake Covid RT PCR reports in the name of a private lab at J M Road.
+Pune City Police arrested two persons for allegedly issuing fake Covid RT-PCR reports in the Wakad suburb.
+Search is underway to nab the remaining two.

-Police have identified the two accused as Sagar Ashok Hande (25), a resident of Sangam Chowk in Pune and native of Nanded district and Dayanand Bhimrao Kharate (21), a resident of Warje Malwadi and native of Osmanabad.
+This is the second such racket that has come to light since the last week.

-Rupesh Shrikant Nale, administrative manager of the Genepath Diagnostics India Private Limited, a private lab located at J M Road in Shivajinagar, has lodged the complaint in this case at the Deccan police station.
+A probe has revealed that the suspects which include travel agents were giving forged test results, with fake seal and signature of a private testing facility in Pune.

 – Stay updated with the latest Pune news.
 Follow Express Pune on Twitter here and on Facebook here.
 You can also join our Express Pune Telegram channel here.